Sikandar-irfan/Samsung-RISC-V/README.md

 - Workshop instructors and technical team

 ## License
-This project documentation is licensed under the MIT License - see the LICENSE file for details.
+This project documentation is licensed under the MIT License.